yanmarques/qubes-app-youtube-dl/README.md

 # qubes-app-youtube-dl
-Wrapper to awesome [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) to help running it inside a vm without touching the terminal.
+Wrap awesome [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) to help running it inside a vm without touching the terminal.

 # Why?
-Inspired by QubesOS split gpg, @marmarek split yubikey, @henn split ssh.
-The main design follows the same principles but in a different manner, because of different purposes.
+The main design is to split the vm which handle downloads and the one which actually reproduce the media content.

 Here it needs two vms:
 - youtube-dl-vm (disposable or not): contains the youtube-dl binary which actually download everything and has full or limited network access.
 - media-vm: acts like a vault vm, but for media.
 No network access yada yada.
 After the `youtube-dl-vm` do it's operations, will move downloaded data to some vm, which in fact should be this one.

 **You are not protected against malicious downloaded video/audio files.**
 **You are not protected against hipotetically bug in youtube-dl which further compromises the download operation which could make an attacker maliciously tamper video/audio files.**